codeurjc-students/2025-MyMLB/README.md

 #### Acceptance Criteria
 - The admin must be able to edit the following fields:
   - Stadium Picture.
-  - Total ammount of tickets available for each type.
-  - Price for each type of ticket.
 - Once is finished, a success message must be displayed.
-- The ammount of tickets must be a positive integer.
-- The price of the ticket must be a positive number.

 #### Dependencies
 - The stadium must already exists in the database.

 #### Tests
 - Verify that the new stadium´s picture is correctly saved in the database.
-- Verify that the total ammount of tickets for each type is correctly updated and stored.
-- Verify that the price of the ticket is correctly updated and stored.
 - Verify that the success message is correctly displayed once the operation is completed.
-- Verify that entering invalid values for the tickets ammount triggers an error message.
-- Verify that entering invalid values for the ticket´s price triggers an error message.

 <!-- ------------------------------------------------ Edit Ticket ------------------------------- -->
 ### Edit Ticket